 - 1. Repeated B offenses - 2.
-Major classroom disruption or disrespect - 3.
-Fighting - 4.
-Use of abusive or obscene language (written, spoken or gestures) - 5.
-Cheating/plagiarism (tests, or other major assignments) Teachers will give a zero on assignment - 6.
-Vandalism - 7.
+Reckless driving on campus - 3.
+Major classroom disruption or disrespect - 4.
+Fighting - 5.
+Use of abusive or obscene language (written, spoken or gestures) - 6.
+Cheating/plagiarism (tests, or other major assignments) Teachers will give a zero on assignment - 7.
+Vandalism - 8.
 Defacing school property - 8.
-Possession of prohibited items - 9..
+Possession of prohibited items (listed on page 19) - 9..
 Possession or display of obscene literature or pictures. - 10.
 Improper conduct with the opposite sex that does not fall into the category of sexual harassment or sexual misconduct as outlined in Section B or D - 11.
 Out of class or leaving class without permission - 12.
 Significant misuse or abuse of technology - 13.
 Significant occurrences of bullying or cyber-bullying - 15.
 Any other offense which the administration of the school may deem sufficiently detrimental or offensive such that it would reasonably fall in this section of misconduct.